CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-1.md

 ```

 ##### 3.3 Steps
-Here we specify the steps we'll be running in our workflow.
+Here we specify the steps we'll be running in our workflow to train a perceptron model on the simple dataset.
 Each step is one function.
 By default, steps run synchronously, but we can specify dependencies, in other words, we can tell Orquestra if a particular step can't start until another one finishes.
 In this tutorial, we only have one step, but later in this tutorial we'll be running a workflow with several steps.

 Inside each step, we need to specify several things: